mtkennerly/dunamai/README.md

 # Dunamai

-Dunamai is a Python 3.5+ library and CLI for producing dynamic, standards-compliant version strings, derived from tags in your version control system.
+Dunamai is a Python 3.5+ library and command line tool for producing dynamic, standards-compliant version strings, derived from tags in your version control system.
+This facilitates uniquely identifying nightly or per-commit builds in continuous integration and releasing new versions of your software simply by creating a tag.

 ## Features